FlowFuse/website/src/blog/2024/05/how-to-use-mqtt-in-node-red.md

 1. Drag an **MQTT-in** node onto the canvas.
 2. Double-click on the **MQTT-in** node and select the appropriate added broker configuration from which you want to receive data in the server field.
-3. Set **action** to **subscribe to a single topic** and  and enter the topic name to which you want to subscribe for receiving data in the topic field.
+3. Set **action** to **subscribe to a single topic** and  enter the topic name to which you want to subscribe for receiving data in the topic field.
 4. Set the **QoS** to **2**.
 5. Set the output to the desired format.
 6. Drag a **Debug** node onto the canvas.